|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 - Holt's Picnic Area.
 Fishing on Badin Lake, picnicking and vault toilets.
 (910) 576-6391.

 - Kings Mountain Point.
 Four handicapped-accessible fishing piers on Badin Lake, 32 picnic tables, a swimming beach, hiking with access to Badin Lake Trail, plus drinking water, vault toilets.
 Picnic pavilion has electricity, water and three grills, and accommodates 50.
 Large play field nearby.
 (910) 576-6391.

 - Birkhead Mountains Wilderness Area.
 The 5,160 acres at the northern end of the Uwharrie Mountains have designated hiking trails (horses and vehicles are not allowed), and are available for primitive camping and hunting.

 - Wood Run Mountain Bike Trails, between Albemarle and Troy.
 Includes Wood Run Road (11 miles out and back, and additional half-mile spur), 5-mile Supertree Trail and 6-mile Keyauwee Trail.
-Small open field available for camping near Wood Run Trailhead.
+Wood Run Camp offers primitive camping 1.4 miles from Wood Run Trailhead.
 On N.C.
 24/27, two miles east of the bridges over Lake Tillery/Pee Dee River.

 Search Carolina Outdoors Guide by a forest's or day use area's name for additional information and our latest updates: